Dacia Bigster

-The Dacia Bigster is a compact crossover SUV from the Romanian car manufacturer Dacia produced since 2024 and marketed in early 2025.
+The Dacia Bigster is a compact crossover SUV developed by a joint venture between the French automaker Renault and its Romanian subsidiary Dacia, produced in 2024 for a market launch in 2025.
 It is based on the third-generation Dacia Duster with an extended body length and wheelbase.

 The Bigster was presented at the 90th edition of the 2024 Paris Motor Show in October.

 Design

 The Bigster is based on the Renault Group CMF-B platform.
 The model is available with a full hybrid petrol engine and a liquefied petroleum gas (LPG) engine in the European market, and with a diesel option on other markets.